jimmywarting/browser-su/README.md

 Browser SU tries to solves three main issues

- 1. Querying and keeping track of permission states
+ 1. Querying and keeping track of permission
- 2. Requesting permission with one simple syntax
+ 2. Requesting with one simple syntax
- 3. And feature detecting
+ 3. Added feature detecting

 #### Why didn't I write this a polyfill?
 Why make your own invention?
 The Permission API is a living standard and keeps changing.
 They don't cover all the permissions.
 The request is not finilised yet.
 And you get more useful information with this then what you would get with the standard API